youngmd/highcharts-errorbar/README.md

 Improved Errorbars for Highcharts
 =============================

 This is a plugin for Highcharts to allow X and Y errorbars to be added as a series.
+Series type is called 'error_bar' to avoid conflict with builtin errorbar type.

 Data format is:   [x,y,left,right,low,high]